 (Short and Smith 1994; Woinarski et al. 2015)

 Feral cats and foxes are the key drivers of the decline of most mammals, and have a serious impact on bird, reptile and amphibian species.

-Protecting native species
+Science says: protect native species

 The 2019 Threatened Species Mammal Index shows:

 - an average increase of 500% for 15 threatened mammals between 2000 and 2016 due to conservation in feral predator-free areas